mpeterv/luacheck/docsrc/cli.rst

 ``--cache [<cache>]``                   Path to cache file. (default: ``.luacheckcache``).
 See :ref:`cache` ``--no-cache``                          Do not use cache.
 ``-j | --jobs``                         Check ``<jobs>`` files in parallel.
 Requires `LuaLanes <http://cmr.github.io/lanes/>`_.
+                                        Default number of jobs is set to number of available processing units.
 ``--formatter <formatter>``             Use custom formatter. ``<formatter>`` must be a module name or one of:

                                         * ``TAP`` - Test Anything Protocol formatter;